isma070295/Traductor-Ottomancio/README.md

 3. Click the "Translate" button to get the translated text and pronunciation as audio.
 4. You can also click the "Play Audio" button to hear the translation read out loud again.

 ## Features

-- Translates text into the Ottomancio alphabet.
+- Translates text to the Ottomancio alphabet.
-- Audio output using pyttsx3 (speech synthesis).
-- Easy-to-use interface built with Tkinter.

-## Unique Design
-The Ottomancio alphabet is a completely new and unique language system, with distinct mappings for each letter and number.
-The translation process is done with precision and care to ensure an accurate transformation of your text.
+- Converts letters, numbers, and some special characters.
+- Contains a custom-designed font for display and output.

-## Contact
+## Intellectual Property

-For further inquiries or collaborations, feel free to contact me at isma070295@gmail.com
+The Ottomancio alphabet and translation algorithm are proprietary to me.
+The full code, including the mapping of letters to the Ottomancio alphabet, is not available for public use.
+The public version provided here is intended for demonstration purposes only.